 Document #3 – A Written Contract

-For every independent contractor who works for your company, you should have a copy of a contract on file, signed by both parties.
-It may sound like overkill to require you to have a contract for each independent contractor relationship, but there are some agreements that need to be put in writing.
+For every independent contractor who works for your company, you should a signed contract on file, signed by both parties.
+It may sound like overkill to require you to have a contract for each independent contractor relationship, but some agreements need to be put in writing.
 The contract protects both of you in the event of a dispute.

 Some issues that need to be addressed in this contract and some terms that need to be included: